Hasnad/demo-g/README.md

-Hi, I am testing this
+Hi, I am developing this